Abatement

 Overseas property is land or buildings you own in another country, which is typically governed by that country's inheritance laws rather than UK law when you die.

-A partnership is a business structure where two or more people share ownership, profits, and unlimited personal liability for business [debts](/glossary/liabilities) without forming a separate legal entity.
+A partnership is a business structure where two or more people share ownership, profits, and unlimited personal liability for debts without forming a separate legal entity.

 A password manager is a secure application that stores all your online account passwords in one encrypted vault, protected by a single master password you create.